Welcome to the website “GUTE KITA PORTAL”!

 The Act on good early childhood education and care – better quality, fewer fees

-The Act on good early childhood education and care wants to improve the quality of child daycare in Germany.
+The Act on good early childhood education and care wanted to improve the quality of child daycare in Germany.
 Good, high-quality daycare for children is a joint objective of the federal government, states, municipalities and the service providers.
 In 2014, a joint quality development process started.
 In 2016, joint quality objectives were approved by the federal and state governments for the first time in the interim report titled “Developing and Financially Ensuring Early Education” (PDF, 1 MB, not barrier-free).
 In May 2017, the Youth and Family Ministers’ Conference agreed upon the cornerstones of an Act on quality development in early childhood education and care by a large majority.
 These formed the basis for the Good Daycare Facilities law.
 After an initial draft and coordination with the other federal ministries, the Act on good early childhood education and care was passed by the German Bundestag (the national parliament).
 It entered into force on January 1st, 2019.
-The act is accompanied by annual monitoring and evaluation.
+The act was accompanied by annual monitoring and evaluation.

 Good childcare, best practice

-Additional to information about the Act on good early childhood education and care and the steps the federal states are undertaking towards better childcare, the “GUTE KITA PORTAL” features good practice in child daycare.
+Additional to information about the Act on good early childhood education and care and the steps the federal states were undertaking towards better childcare, the “GUTE KITA PORTAL” features good practice in child daycare.
 These examples address the topics in the sectors management, teams, miscellaneous other things around daycare centers, as well as childminders.
 These exciting, useful and entertaining contributions come in various forms – as videos, podcasts, texts and web-seminars.
 This offering should inspire professionals and support their undertaking towards better childcare in Germany.